Meet Our Leaders

 Pierre Ferrari, President and Chief Executive Officer

 Pierre Ferrari was born in the Belgian Congo (today the Democratic Republic of Congo).
 Ferrari received a master’s degree in economics from The University of Cambridge and a Master's of Business Administration from Harvard Business School.
 He joined Heifer with more than 40 years of business experience at companies like Coca-Cola USA, CARE and the Small Enterprise Assistance Fund.
+He sits on the Board of SEAF, Global Impact and Ben & Jerry’s Ice Cream.

 Hilary Haddigan, Chief of Mission Effectiveness

 Hilary Haddigan has worked with Heifer since October 1999.
 As Chief of Mission Effectiveness, she leads the development of organization strategy, as well as cross-cutting initiatives that advance change.
-Prior to Heifer, Hilary worked with Christian Aid in the UK, Volunteer Missionary Movement in Zimbabwe and as a teacher in the northwest of England - her homeland.
+Prior to Heifer, Haddigan worked with Christian Aid in the UK, Volunteer Missionary Movement in Zimbabwe and as a teacher in the northwest of England - her homeland.

 Robert “Bob” Bloom, Chief Financial Officer